LAStools/LAStools/bin/txt2las_README.md

 ### column descriptions
 Possible column descriptions in the first line to generate the parse format.
-This descriptions can be generated using las2txt with -coldesc argument.
+This descriptions can be also generated using las2txt with -coldesc argument.

   Column description  Resulting parse character x                   x coordinate y                   y coordinate